 A gentle mist of water once or twice a week will improve the humidity for the plant.
 Make sure to use filtered or distilled water to avoid spraying chemicals on the plant that can cause harm.
 You want a fine enough spray that the droplets quickly evaporate.
 Don’t spray water on the leaves of the peperomia ruby cascade.

 Another way to create improved humidity is the use of an evaporative tray.
 Simply place pebbles, stones, or pumice rocks in a shallow tray.
 Add enough filtered or distilled water to almost cover the stones.
 Set the container on top of the rocks, making sure the bottom is not touching the water.
 The water evaporating will provide the perfect conditions for healthy peperomia growth.

 Eventually, the plant will outgrow the pot it came in.
 You will notice the plant slow in growth, produce smaller leaves, and you may see roots growing out of the soil.
 These plants are slow-growers and won’t need repotting more than once every two or three years.
 Select a pot two or three inches larger.

-The peperomia ruby cascade likes to be somewhat root bound.
-If you try to grow these plans in a large pot, the roots will shock and the plant won’t grow well.
+The peperomia ruby cascade likes to be somewhat root-bound.
+If you try to grow these plants in a large pot, the roots will shock, and the plant won’t grow well.
 It is better to slowly increase the size of the pot as the plant needs it rather than all at once.